evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Python-classes-and-objects.md

     world.test.hello_world(me)

 Using `import` like this means that you have to specify the full `world.test` every time you want to get to your function.
-Here's a more powerful form of import:
+Here's an alternative:

     from world.test import hello_world